falsidge/duo-ext/readme.md

 ## Features

-- Activate by code
+- Activate by inputing code or by pressing a button
-- Lists current duo notifications
+- Extension popop lists current duo pushes
+- Auto approves duo pushes for requests made in current browser
+- Notifications for duo pushes
+- Support for multiple sites

 ## Getting started

+Activate duo-ext by going to the duo add devices page of your organization and press the button activate or input activation code from the qr code.

 ### Build locally